stefets/live-config/README.md

-# My musical ecosystem with MIDIDINGS as the KERNEL
+# My musical companion with MIDIDINGS as the KERNEL

 # Notes
 * Script entry point is /src/load.sh sceneFileName